Product Demos Don’t Have To Be Boring (Here’s What Works Better)

 The Problem with Traditional Demos

-Here’s what typically happens during a standard product demo: You open your laptop, share your screen, and proceed to show every single feature your product offers.
+Here’s what typically happens during a standard product demo: you open your laptop, share your screen, and proceed to show every single feature your product offers.
 Meanwhile, your prospect is thinking, “This is nice, but when are they going to show me something I actually care about?”

 So what’s the solution?
 Enter the 90-second demo technique.